istornz/flutter_live_activities/README.md

 open your app.
 Then you can launch the live activity and send to your server the necessary (activityID + PushToken).

-### Check Support

-First, check if the device supports push-to-start:
+- First, check if the device supports push-to-start:

 ```dart
 final isPushToStartSupported = await _liveActivitiesPlugin.allowsPushStart();